alihussnainrb/chat-app-nodejs/README.md

 1. Run `npm run build` in `root/client` to build the Next.js client.
 2. After building the client, run `npm start` in `root/server` to start the server in production mode.

+## Runtime Instructions

+1. Location permission is mandatory
+2. When creating new channel it automatically picks the location and fill `latitude,langitude` values, (for testing purpose fields can be edited to add custom `latitude,langitude`)